IPv6-mPvD/mpvd-ietf-drafts/draft-ietf-intarea-provisioning-domains.md

 Note that a PvD-aware host will receive two different prefixes, 2001:db8:cafe::/64 and 2001:db8:f00d::/64, both associated with the same PvD (identified by "example.org.").
+A non-PvD-aware host will only receive one prefix, 2001:db8:cafe::/64.

 ## Different RAs for PvD-Aware and Non-PvD-Aware Hosts